 Today, it's a crumbling landmark on Belle Isle, but the Detroit Boat Club is steeped in history.

-This building opened Aug.
-5, 1902, when an inaugural dance was held.
+This building opened to members on Aug.
+4, 1902, and to guests the following day, when the dedication and an inaugural dance was held.
 "Dancing was continued until nearly midnight, as there were several hundred who were anxious to step the light fantastic in the pretty ballroom," the Detroit Free Press wrote the following morning.

 More on this building of Detroit coming soon.